jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-33.md

 {33:8} he said

-What [meanest] thou by all this drove which I met?
+What [meanest] you by all this drove which I met?

 And he said, [These are] to find grace in the sight of my lord. {33:9} And Esau said, I have enough, my brother;

-keep that thou hast unto thyself.
+keep that you hast unto yourself.

 {33:10} And Jacob said,

-Nay, I pray thee, if now I have found grace in thy sight, then receive my present at my hand: for therefore I have seen thy face, as though I had seen the face of God, and thou wast pleased with me.
+Nay, I pray you, if now I have found grace in your sight, then receive my present at my hand: for therefore I have seen your face, as though I had seen the face of God, and you wast pleased with me.

-{33:11} Take, I pray thee, my blessing that is brought to thee; because God hath dealt graciously with me, and because I have enough.
+{33:11} Take, I pray you, my blessing that is brought to you; because God hath dealt graciously with me, and because I have enough.
 And he urged him, and he took [it. ]

-{33:12} And he said, Let us take our journey, and let us go, and I will go before thee. {33:13} And he said unto him, My lord knoweth that the children [are] tender, and the flocks and herds with young [are] with me: and if men should overdrive them one day, all the flock will die.
+{33:12} And he said, Let us take our journey, and let us go, and I will go before you. {33:13} And he said unto him, My lord knoweth that the children [are] tender, and the flocks and herds with young [are] with me: and if men should overdrive them one day, all the flock will die.
-{33:14} Let my lord, I pray thee, pass over before his
+{33:14} Let my lord, I pray you, pass over before his
 servant: and I will lead on softly, according as the cattle that goeth before me and the children be able to endure, until I come unto my lord unto Seir.

 {33:15} And Esau said, Let
-me now leave with thee [some] of the folk that [are] with me.
+me now leave with you [some] of the folk that [are] with me.
 And he said, What needeth it? let me find grace in the sight of my lord.